opensearch-project/project-website/_posts/2025-05-05-date-histogram-optimizations.md

 ## Looking forward

 These optimizations have been contributed upstream to Lucene (see [this pull request](https://github.com/apache/lucene/pull/14439)) so that other search systems such as Elasticsearch and Solr can also benefit from these improvements.
-Looking ahead, we’re continuing to explore and implement further performance enhancements, particularly in the following areas:
+Looking ahead, we're continuing to explore and implement further performance enhancements, particularly in the following areas:
 * Nested aggregations
 * Multi-field queries
 * More efficient handling of deleted documents

-If you're interested in collaborating or discussing these topics further, feel free to reach out via GitHub or Slack—we’d love to connect.
+If you're interested in collaborating or discussing these topics further, feel free to reach out on GitHub or Slack—we'd love to connect!